tek/helic/readme.md

 ## CLI

-If neither of the commands `listen` and `yank` have been specified explicitly, *Helic* decides which one to start by the presence of stdin data:
+If no command has been specified explicitly, *Helic* decides which one to start by the presence of stdin data:

 ```shell
 $ hel # start daemon